sagar-datta/auto-git-create/README.md

 # Future Additions

 - Storing of GitHub password for even less human input experience
-- Make initial commit and README contents editable with prompts
+- Make initial commit and README contents input options rather than (slightly) static messages
   - Like how the description currently operates

 # New Additions